-- Reset Button -Use an item such as a paperclip to push and hold this button for 15 seconds and release to reset your router to its factory defaults. - LAN Ports Connect Network cables (also called network cables) from your router LAN ports to your wired network devices. - WAN Port-Connect a Network cable from your router WAN port to your modem. - Power Port Connect the included power adapter from your router power port and to an available power outlet. - Note: Use only the adapter that came with your router. - On/Off Power Switch Push the router On/Off push button to turn your router "On" (Inner position) or "Off" (Outer position). - Antennas The antennas broadcast wireless network signals.
+- Reset Button Use an item such as a paperclip to push and hold this button for 15 seconds and release to reset your router to its factory defaults. - LAN Ports Connect Ethernet cables (also called network cables) from your router LAN ports to your wired network devices. - WAN Port Connect an Ethernet cable from your router WAN port to your modem. - Power Port Connect the included power adapter from your router power port and to an available power outlet. - Antenna The antenna broadcasts wireless network signals.